 Abstract long exposure water

-Soft morning light over still water — a moment of quiet hope and resilience — Annie Wright trauma therapy
+Soft morning light filtering through trees, a moment of quiet hope — Annie Wright trauma therapy

 101 Reasons It Will All Be Okay